 - Be from an established group or charity able to demonstrate clear banking or financial records, and not an individual or commercial organisation working for profit.

-Before applying please read our online process guidelines.
+Before applying please read our online process guidelines and you might like to read our Frequently Asked Questions document.
 Projects must be for the benefit of the whole community, or a substantial section of it, and not groups of an exclusive nature.